Perfect Strangers (1945 film): Plot

 Throughout the film, they have been talking to their new friends about their life together, and now they revisit those issues and talk honestly to each other about the past.
-They find that if they are "perfect strangers" now, they did not know each other very well before.
+They find that if they are "perfect strangers" now.
 For Cathy, the hated view from their flat, all walls and smoking chimneys, is a symbol of their lives before the war.
-They dance with each other for the first time, and are clearly attracted.
+They dance with each other for the first time, and they clearly are attracted.

-Dizzy and Robert's friend 'Scotty' meet them in the pub.
+Dizzy and Robert's friend Scotty meet them in the pub.
 Both are stunned.
 Dizzy thinks Cathy is crazy.
-Scotty calls Cathy is a pin-up, but the compliment goes wrong when he shares—at some length—Robert's unflattering descriptions of the 'old' Cathy.
+Scotty calls Cathy a pin-up, but the compliment goes wrong when he shares Robert's unflattering descriptions of the 'old' Cathy.
 She is insulted and furious.
-It hardens her heart and she walks out as the pub closes.
+It hardens her heart, and she leaves as the pub closes.

 Outside, waiting in vain for a taxi in the bombed-out intersection, the argument continues—they even fight over where the shops were formerly located.
-In the end, Scotty goes to his billet, leaving Robert on the street, thinking (in a voiceover).
+In the end, Scotty goes to his billet, leaving Robert on the street.
 The girls go to the flat, where Cathy wistfully tells Dizzy about how she and Robert met.

 Robert returns to retrieve his gear and finds Cathy sitting in the corner of the windowseat.
-The sky is bright with early morning light, and beyond the shattered houses, the vista toward the river and beyond is broken only by a church steeple.
+The sky is bright with early morning light, and beyond the shattered houses, the vista toward the river is broken only by a church steeple.
 The high walls and smoking chimneys are gone.
 Robert opens the window, letting in the sounds of the city.
 A clock strikes 5.
 He turns to look at Cathy, saying “Well, you've certainly got the view you always wanted.”

 “Miles and miles of it,” she replies.
 “But oh Robert, the desolation.”

 “Poor old London,” he says, looking out the window.
 “Well, we'll just have to build it up again.
 That's all.”

 “It will take years and years,” Cathy says, her eyes on him.

-He reaches out to put his hand on hers, and then turns toward her, smiling, “Well, what does that matter?
+He reaches out to put his hand on hers, and then turns toward her, saying “Well, what does that matter?
 We're young.”
-Cathy lifts her head to meet him and they embrace, passionately.
+Cathy lifts her head to meet him, and they embrace passionately.